 How to prepare the muffin pan?
 You can use paper cups or grease the pans, the old-fashioned way.

 - Paper cups: also called muffin or cupcake liners, it's the easiest way because there's no need to butter or spray the metal pan (the muffin tin) and there's little washing up afterward.
-You will have less crust as it will only form at the top, not the sides or bottom.
+You will have less crust as it only forms at the top, not the sides or bottom.

 - Butter or spray: if you don't want to use paper liners because you want more crust (the batter needs to be in contact with the metal for this to happen), simply butter or use a baking spray to prevent the muffins from sticking.